duke-malaria-collaboratory/DiscovR/_episodes/01-r-getting-started.md

 Many functions, including `sqrt`, require additional pieces of information to do their job.
 We call these additional values "arguments" or "parameters."
 You pass **arguments** to a function by placing values in between the parenthesis.
-A function takes in these arguments and does a bunch of "magic" behind the scenes to output something we're interested in.
+A function takes in these arguments and works behind the scenes to output something we're interested in.

 For example, we want to provide a number to `sqrt()`, namely the number we want the square root of: